ENCCS/julia-for-hpc/content/motivation.rst

   episode if you want to learn more.
 - How to interoperate with other languages.
 Calling code in Python, R, C/C++ and Fortran is relatively straightforward but is outside the current scope.
-- Using MPI with Julia.
-If you know how to program with MPI, you also know how to do it in Julia!
 - Julia has mature packages for scientific computing in many different scientific disciplines.
   An overview of the package ecosystem will be provided in :ref:`scientific_computing` but we will not go into any details except for an appetizer on data science and machine learning.